Guohui-Peng/physionet-challenges-2022/README.md

 To load and run your trained model, please edit the `load_challenge_model` and `run_challenge_model` functions in the `team_code.py` script.
 Please do not edit the input or output arguments of the functions of the `load_challenge_model` and `run_challenge_model` functions.

-## How do I run these scripts in Docker?

-Docker and similar platforms allow you to containerize and package your code with specific dependencies so that you can run your code reliably in other computing environments and operating systems.

-To guarantee that we can run your code, please [install](https://docs.docker.com/get-docker/) Docker, build a Docker image from your code, and run it on the training data.
-To quickly check your code for bugs, you may want to run it on a small subset of the training data.

-If you have trouble running your code, then please try the follow steps to run the example code.

-1. Create a folder `example` in your home directory with several subfolders.

-        user@computer:~$ cd ~/
-        user@computer:~$ mkdir example
-        user@computer:~$ cd example
-        user@computer:~/example$ mkdir training_data test_data model test_outputs

-2. Download the training data from the [Challenge website](https://physionetchallenges.org/2022).
-Put some of the training data in `training_data` and `test_data`.
-You can use some of the training data to check your code (and should perform cross-validation on the training data to evaluate your algorithm).

-3. Download or clone this repository in your terminal.

-        user@computer:~/example$ git clone https://github.com/Guohui-Peng/physionet-challenges-2022.git

-4. Build a Docker image and run the example code in your terminal.

-        user@computer:~/example$ ls
-        model  physionet-challenges-2022  test_data  test_outputs  training_data

-        user@computer:~/example$ cd physionet-challenges-2022/

-        user@computer:~/example/physionet-challenges-2022$ docker build -t image .

-        Sending build context to Docker daemon  [...]kB [...]
-        Successfully tagged image:latest

-        user@computer:~/example/physionet-challenges-2022$ docker run --gpus all -it -v ~/example/model:/physionet/model -v ~/example/test_data:/physionet/test_data -v ~/example/test_outputs:/physionet/test_outputs -v ~/example/training_data:/physionet/training_data image bash

-        root@[...]:/physionet# ls
-            Dockerfile             README.md         test_outputs
-            evaluate_model.py      requirements.txt  training_data
-            helper_code.py         team_code.py      train_model.py
-            LICENSE                run_model.py

-        root@[...]:/physionet# python train_model.py training_data model

-        root@[...]:/physionet# python run_model.py model test_data test_outputs

-        root@[...]:/physionet# python evaluate_model.py model test_data test_outputs
-        [...]

-        root@[...]:/physionet# exit
-        Exit

 ## How do I learn more?

 Please see the [Challenge website](https://physionetchallenges.org/2022/) for more details.
 Please post questions and concerns on the [Challenge discussion forum](https://groups.google.com/forum/#!forum/physionet-challenges).